scicloj/kind-portal/README.md

 Then you can visualize parts of your notebook by putting the cursor at the end of the code, and pressing your keybinding.

-More information about how to set up REPL commands with keybindings for major IDEs can be found in the [Clay setup documentation](https://scicloj.github.io/clay/#setup).

 See the [example notebook](./notebooks/examples.clj) to try it out.

 Portal looks like this: